nf-core/website/markdown/developers/modules.md

    2. [`./modules/fastqc/meta.yml`](https://github.com/nf-core/modules/blob/master/modules/fastqc/meta.yml)

       This file will be used to store general information about the module and author details - the majority of which will already be auto-filled.
 However, you will need to add a brief description of the files defined in the `input` and `output` section of the main script since these will be unique to each module.
+We check it's formatting and validity based on a [JSON schema](https://github.com/nf-core/modules/blob/master/.yaml-schema.json) during linting (and in the pre-commit hook).

    3. [`./tests/modules/fastqc/main.nf`](https://github.com/nf-core/modules/blob/master/tests/modules/fastqc/main.nf)